 The forward-looking statements contained in this Annual Report are based on current expectations and beliefs concerning future developments and their potential effects on us.
 There can be no assurance that future developments affecting us will be those that we have anticipated.
-These forward-looking statements involve a number of risks, uncertainties (some of which are beyond our control) or other assumptions that may cause actual results or performance to be materially different from those expressed or implied by these forward-looking statements.
-These risks and uncertainties include, but are not limited to, those factors described in the section titled "Risk Factors" set forth in Part I, Item 1A of this Annual Report.
+These forward-looking statements involve a number of risks, uncertainties (some of which are beyond our control) or other assumptions or important factors that may cause actual results or performance to be materially different from those expressed or implied by these forward-looking statements.
+These risks and uncertainties include, but are not limited to, those factors described in the sections titled "Summary of Material Risks Associated with Our Business," "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations," set forth in this Annual Report.
 Should one or more of these risks or uncertainties materialize, or should any of our assumptions prove incorrect, actual results may vary in material respects from those projected in these forward-looking statements.
-Some of these risks and uncertainties may in the future be amplified by the ongoing COVID-19 pandemic, including as a result of the emergence of new variants or subvariants, and there may be additional risks that we consider immaterial or which are unknown.
+There may be additional risks that we consider immaterial, or which are unknown.
 It is not possible to predict or identify all such risks.
 We do not undertake any obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as may be required under applicable securities laws.